Right Arrow

 Root Causes & Impact:

-Slips, trips, and falls are the leading cause of injury in education, making up 44% of all reported incidents (Source: OSHA Data Analysis, 2025).
+Slips, trips, and falls are the leading cause of injury in education, making up 44% of all reported incidents (Source: National Safety Council).
 Wet floors, cluttered hallways, icy entrances, and uneven surfaces are prime culprits.
-High-traffic zones like cafeterias (32%), science labs (28%), and gymnasiums (22%) are especially risky (Source: Comprehensive Analysis of Workplace Safety in Education Sector).
+High-traffic zones like cafeterias (32%), science labs (28%), and gymnasiums (22%) are especially risky (Source: National Safety Council).

-Lower-body fractures, sprains, and head injuries are common outcomes, often resulting in long absences—education staff average 96.6 days away per injury (Source: The Sport Journal).
+Lower-body fractures, sprains, and head injuries are common outcomes, often resulting in long absences from work.

 Video Intelligence Advantage:

-AI cameras can spot pooling water, clutter, or hazardous obstructions and trigger instant alerts.
-Reviewing incident footage also uncovers root causes—allowing teams to fix issues before they recur.
+AI cameras can detect events like possible falls and trigger real-time alerts.
+Reviewing incident footage also uncovers root causes—allowing teams to address issues to minimize recurrence.

 2. Falls from Heights (Ladders, Stairs, Scaffolds)